GeoScripting-WUR/Intro2Linux/surfsara_tutorial.md

 ## Start a VM

 <!--### "Cloud" view-->
 You can start a virtual machine by going to the *VMs* tab and clicking the + button.
 Select the "Ubuntu 16.04 GeoScripting" template and press "Create" (do not change the size of the disks).
 Wait a bit (several minutes) until your VM enters the ready state (icon turns green).
+Note that the page does not update automatically: you need to click the *Refresh* (circling arrows) button in the SURFsara UI (**not** in your browser!) to update the view.

 <!--### "User" view
 Next, press "Change view" and set it to "user".
 From the Dashboard, go to Virtual Resources → Templates, select the "Ubuntu 16.04 GeoScripting" template and press "Clone".
 Give it a name you like: this will become your very own virtual machine.
 A *Template* is a set of settings for your virtual machine, including the number of cores, memory and hard disks.